mimblewimble/grin-rfcs/text/0000-armored-slates.md

 In this example we will armor an actual slate according to the rules of this RFC.

 1. Generate a binary serialized slate stored in a file with `grin-wallet send -m binfile`
-    - This ouputs a file storing the binary serialized slate
+    - The output is a file storing the binary serialized slate
     - The actual bytes are:
       - `[0, 4, 0, 3, 120, 208, 191, 149, 249, 149, 79, 56, 136, 148, 187, 170, 211, 119, 39, 247, 1, 6, 0, 0, 0, 0, 79, 177, 0, 64, 0, 0, 0, 0, 0, 106, 207, 192, 1, 0, 3, 76, 29, 45, 39, 151, 148, 10, 25, 152, 182, 250, 220, 26, 214, 165, 170, 78, 219, 67, 226, 40, 14, 174, 252, 163, 152, 227, 230, 70, 144, 167, 118, 3, 127, 107, 57, 241, 153, 184, 238, 46, 194, 208, 17, 34, 81, 196, 164, 197, 36, 103, 240, 37, 206, 237, 207, 114, 236, 126, 108, 86, 11, 89, 115, 120, 0]`